Askarbek-orakov/ASAR/docs/index.md

 install_github("Alanocallaghan/d3heatmap")
 ```

-3)There are two ways to run the app.

-**I** The first way is to clone the repository to a local machine.
+3)To run the app user has to clone the repository to a local machine.

 a.
 Open Terminal.